-Comes with mat to prevent litter from being tracked throughout the house
+Pros: Incredibly simple and sanitary litter removal process.
+Covered design limits foul odors.
+High sides keep the litter inside.
+Comes with a mat to prevent litter from being tracked throughout the house.

-Can become a huge mess if things go wrong
+Cons: Only works with clumping litter.
+It can become a huge mess if things go wrong.

 The Omega Paw Self-Cleaning Litter Box offers owners a quick and painless way to clean their cat’s box and it gives cats a large, private area to do their business.

-- Clear cover gives cats privacy and light
+- The clear cover gives cats privacy and light.

-- Hood fits loosely so it may come off easily
+- The hood fits loosely so it may come off easily.

-- Entire hood must be removed to clean box
+- The entire hood must be removed to clean the box.

 With high sides that keep litter where it belongs and an open design that allows cats to feel like they’re outside, the Petphabet Litter Box with Lid is a huge litter box that could work for you.